SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 **Implement:**
 - constructor `public AbstractSqlService()`
-  - Inject the `JdbcTemplate` autoconfigured bean
+  - DI the `JdbcTemplate` autoconfigured bean
 - `public int insert(List<T> events)`: flexible method to handle writing a single event or multiple events into SQL.
 Return the number of successful event(s) written in the table (should be 0 or 1).

 #### Exercise 1 Task 2 Part I: Constructor